The Dark Knight III: The Master Race: Ninth tie-in

 Dark Knight Universe Presents: Action Comics #1: While Batman, Batwoman, Aquaman, Green Lantern, Wonder Woman, the Flash, and the Atom all continue their duties to fight crime and protect humanity, Superman, under his guise as Clark Kent, begins to teach Lara what it means to be human.

 Reception

 The Dark Knight III: The Master Race received mixed to positive reviews.
 The first issue of the miniseries was the bestselling comic in the month of November, selling 440,234 copies.

 Sequel

 DK III was initially advertised as the conclusion to the Dark Knight series that began with The Dark Knight Returns, but in November 2015 Frank Miller announced he planned to produce a fourth miniseries to conclude the story.
-"I thoroughly applaud what [Brian Azzarello] [is] doing," he said "But now that he's doing [DK III], it's now a four-part series.
+"I thoroughly applaud what [Brian Azzarello] [is] doing ...
+But now that he's doing [DK III], it's now a four-part series.
 I'm doing the fourth."

 Frank Miller released the name of the fourth chapter of the series, a Prestige Format one-shot entitled Dark Knight Returns: The Golden Child, released under the DC Black Label logo.
 The one-shot by Miller and Rafael Grampa was released December 2019.